EasyRoutes API - Webhooks Guide

 Respond in a timely manner

 Your handler should respond to a webhook request with a 2xx response within 10 seconds.
 If you take longer than that to respond, EasyRoutes may consider the delivery a failure.
-Failed webhooks are retried with back-off but eventually dropped.
+Failed webhooks are retried up to 10 times with exponential back-off for up to ~5 hours but are eventually dropped.
 Webhook endpoints that consistently fail may be deactivated (see below).

 To respond quickly, avoid doing any heavy processing synchronously or making expensive downstream network calls to storage or other services.
 Consider setting up a queue to process webhook event asynchronously after responding immediately.